WordCmp.com

 warm-blooded egg-laying vertebrates characterized by feathers and forelimbs modified as wings a loud utterance; often in protest or opposition

-the flesh of a bird or fowl (wild or domestic) used as food a loud utterance of emotion (especially when inarticulate)
+badminton equipment consisting of a ball of cork or rubber with a crown of feathers a loud utterance of emotion (especially when inarticulate)

 a cry or noise made to express displeasure or contempt